The lexical search function allows you to research your documents without first coding them. You can do searches of either

 Searching with regular expressions

-If you select the option Use regular expressions, MAXQDA interprets the entered search terms as “regular expressions”.
+If you select the option Interpret search items as regular expressions, MAXQDA interprets the entered search terms as “regular expressions”.
 These are widely used in information technology and allow complex searches to be carried out.
 The following table contains some examples of regular expression searches:

 finds all years from 2000 to 2009